wireui/alpinejs-hold-directive/readme.md

 ### 🔧 Contributing

-Thank you for considering contributing to WireUi Docs!
+Thank you for considering contributing to Alpine.js Hold Directive!
 The contribution guide can be found in the [WireUi documentation](https://wireui.dev/customize/contribution-guide).

 ### 📣 Follow the WireUi